-"The seamstress I work with can make custom sheets and lines," she noted.
+"The seamstress I work with can make custom sheets and linens," she noted.
 "And any custom work my clients need is all made here in Honolulu."

-Because she no longer has the overhead from operating a retail store unit, Fawcett said her prices are reduced.
+Because she no longer has the overhead from operating a retail store, Fawcett said her prices are reduced.

-Following suit with her practices from her former store, Fawcett wraps each item gently and attractively in sage-green tissue, wraps it with a sage-green ribbon, and tucks it into her own company bag.
+Fawcett wraps each item in sage-green tissue and a sage-green ribbon, then tucks it into her own company bag.